Akkydayo/schizosnakegame/README.md

+[2023.03.16] Ignore everything below and just download the zip.

 Idk why would you even try this out

 But if you do make a folder in the folder where you have these .py files called "SnakerNumberOne" otherwise it won't work